The Top 20 Guide to UK Business Networking and Collaboration Groups, Events and Websites

-The general idea is to present your business online to other business people who you could connect with.
-You would get to know each other by either speaking on the telephone, meeting up and generally supporting each other’s businesses through referrals, recommendation and possibly sales.
+The general idea is to present your business online to other business people you could connect with.
+You would get to know each other by either speaking on the telephone, having an on-line chat or meeting up.
+Generally the idea is to support each other’s businesses through referrals, recommendation and possibly sales.

 Business Networking Online Sites

 Many of the online business networking sites also organise their own face-to-face networking events so it’s not all done online.

 Find out what's going on in your part of the world and get networking!

 - Best of Hertfordshire www.thebestof.co.uk/regional/hertfordshire/